billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Energy-Aware Intent:
-: A declarative, technology-agnostic expression of an energy-related operational objective for the network.
+: A declarative, technology-agnostic expression of an energy-related operational objective for the system (network, node, etc.).
 Unlike imperative configurations that specify exactly how to achieve a result, an energy-aware intent focuses on what energy behavior is desired (e.g., minimize power consumption or optimize energy-to-throughput ratios), leaving the system to determine the best enforcement method.